kubernetes/minikube/site/content/en/docs/Getting started/macos.md

 {{% tabs %}}
 {{% tab "Brew" %}}

-Download and install minikube to /usr/local/bin:
+If you have the [Brew Package Manager](https://brew.sh/) installed, this will download and install minikube to /usr/local/bin:

 ```shell
 brew install minikube
 ```

 {{% /tab %}}
-{{% tab "Manual" %}}
+{{% tab "Direct" %}}

 Download and install minikube to /usr/local/bin: